Help us improve your experience.

 • IP address and remote ID of each service location tunnel

-The following sample is of the extracted information for site2:
+The following sample is extracted information for site2:

-The following sample is of the extracted information for site3:
+The following sample is extracted information for site3:

-Create Secure Edge Connectors in the Juniper Mist Cloud Portal
+Create Secure Edge Connectors in the Juniper Mist Portal

-You are about halfway to your ultimate goal of setting up a Secure Edge connector for the Session Smart Routers or SRX Series Firewalls in Juniper Mist™.
+You are about halfway to your ultimate goal of setting up a Secure Edge connector for your WAN Edge devices deployed in Juniper Mist™.

-You create Secure Edge connectors in the Juniper Mist cloud portal.
-This task completes the configuration on the Mist cloud side of the tunnels to establish an IPsec tunnel between WAN edge devices managed by Mist and Security Director Cloud.
-Before you create the connectors, ensure that your site has a deployed WAN edge device.
+You create Secure Edge Connectors in the Mist portal.
+This task completes the tunnel configuration on the Mist cloud side to establish an IPsec tunnel between WAN Edge devices managed by Mist and Security Director Cloud.
+Before you create the connectors, ensure that your site has a deployed WAN Edge device.

 The WAN Edges page displays site details.